Car Insurance for Learner's Permit: What Parents Need to Know

 Does a teen with a learner's permit need to be added to car insurance?

-In most cases, yes — but the timing varies by insurer.
+In most cases, yes — but the timing and formal requirements vary by insurer.
 Many policies automatically extend coverage to household members with permits, but you should always notify your insurer as soon as the permit is issued to confirm.
 Failing to disclose a teen driver could result in a denied claim if an accident occurs.
 Think of the call as a free safety check, not just an administrative task.

 Will my insurance go up when my teenager gets a learner's permit?